 With Colder Temps Coming, Be Cautious With Alternative Heat

-With it already having been on the frigid side this past week, people are going through their fuel at a pretty rapid rate.
-Some are in a situation where they're out, and cannot afford to buy more at the moment.
+As people wait in anticipation of that state "Heat stimulus check" to come, many won't see it in time to fill up their fuel tank before Friday.
+And some are in a situation where they're out, and cannot afford to buy more at the moment.
 And those are the situations where people turn to alternative fuel sources to stay warm.
 But that comes with a risk.

 Orono Fire Fighter, Dennis Bean, says he and his co-workers have seen some pretty dire conditions recently, as folks try to stay warm in this coldest part of winter.